Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

-A different isoperimetric-type inequality for acausal hypersurfaces has recently been obtained by Cavalletti and Mondino \cite{CM25} in the much more general setting of Lorentzian pre-length spaces \cite{KS18} satisfying timelike Ricci curvature lower bounds in a synthetic sense via optimal transport \cite{CM22}.
-As opposed to the Bahn--Ehrlich inequality \cite[Example 1.1]{CM25} their approach has the advantage that it provides an isoperimetric-type inequality for the spacetime volume bounded by two nontrivial hypersurfaces.
+Lambert and Scheuer \cite{LS21} were able to extend the Bahn--Ehrlich isoperimetric inequality to generalized Robertson--Walker spaces using a constrained mean curvature flow; see also \cite{Ba99,ACKW09} for previous results.
+Our approach extrapolates naturally to such settings, as will be discussed elsewhere.
+A different isoperimetric-type inequality for acausal hypersurfaces has recently been obtained by Cavalletti and Mondino \cite{CM25} in the much more general setting of Lorentzian pre-length spaces satisfying timelike Ricci curvature lower bounds in a synthetic sense via optimal transport; see \cite{KS18,CM22}.

+As opposed to the Bahn--Ehrlich inequality \cite[Example 1.1]{CM25}, their approach has the advantage that it provides an isoperimetric-type inequality for the spacetime volume bounded by two nontrivial hypersurfaces.
 In the special setting of the Bahn--Ehrlich result above with only one nontrivial compact acausal hypersurface $S$, their inequality can be stated in terms of its isoperimetric deficit as

-where $\operatorname{dist}(O,S)\coloneqq \inf_{v\in S} |v|$ and $|v|$ is the Lorentzian distance from $O$ to $v$; see Subsection~\ref{sub:basics}.
-Also the Cavalletti--Mondino inequality is sharp and rigid.
-As before equality in \eqref{eq:CM_ineq} is attained if and only if the hypersurface $S$ is contained in $\HH_t$ for some $t>0$.
+where we abbreviate $\inf |S| \coloneqq \inf_{v \in S} |v|$ and where $|v|$ is the Lorentzian norm of $v$; see Subsection~\ref{sub:basics}.
+Also the Cavalletti--Mondino inequality is sharp and rigid: As before equality in \eqref{eq:CM_ineq} is attained if and only if the hypersurface $S$ is contained in $\HH^n_t$ for some $t>0$.

 In the following proposition, we relate the Bahn--Ehrlich (BE) inequality \eqref{eq:BE_ineq} and the special Cavalletti--Mondino (CM) inequality \eqref{eq:CM_ineq} in terms of the \textit{relative volume excess}